essif-lab/framework/docs/terms/guardianship.md

 ### Notes
 - Owning something does not imply posessing it (and vice versa).
 For example, if you find a coin that doesn't belong to you, you possess it but do not own it.
 Also, its rightful owner obviously owns it, but doesn't possess it at that point in time.

-### Background
-The %%Guardianship pattern|pattern-guardianship%% provides an overview of how this concept fits in with related concepts.